Asymptotic estimates for the wave functions of the Dirac-Coulomb operator and applications: Abstract

 \section{Abstract}

 In this paper we prove some uniform asymptotic estimates for confluent hypergeometric functions making use of the steepest-descent method.
-As an application, we obtain Strichartz estimates with loss of angular derivatives for the massless Dirac-Coulomb equation in $3D$.
+As an application, we obtain Strichartz estimates that are $L^2$-averaged over angular direction for the massless Dirac-Coulomb equation in $3D$.